-Under no circumstance can an employee take more unpaid time off than allotted under the Pregnancy Disability Leave of Absence policy, see section 3. above).
+Under no circumstance can an employee take more unpaid time off than allotted under the Pregnancy Disability Leave of Absence policy; see section 3 above.

-10. Victims of Crime
+11. Victims of Crime

-An employee who is a victim or who is the family member of a victim of a violent felony or serious felony may take time off from work under the following circumstances:
+An employee who is a victim or who is a family member of a victim of a violent felony or serious felony may take time off from work under the following circumstances:

-A. The crime must be a violent or serious felony, as defined by law; and

-B. The employee must be the victim of a crime, or must be an immediate family member of a victim, a registered domestic partner of a victim, or the child of a registered domestic partner of a victim.
-An immediate family member is defined as: a spouse, child, stepchild, brother, stepbrother, sister, stepsister, mother, stepmother, father or stepfather.
-A registered domestic partner means a domestic partner who is registered in accordance with California State law.
+- A. The crime must be a violent or serious felony, as defined by law; and - B. The employee must be the victim of a crime or must be an immediate family member of a victim, a domestic partner of a victim, or the child of a domestic partner of a victim.
+For the purpose of this section, an immediate family member is defined as: a spouse, child, stepchild, brother, stepbrother, sister, stepsister, mother, stepmother, father or stepfather.

 C. The absence from work must be in order to attend judicial proceedings related to a crime listed above, including court proceedings involving the alleged perpetrator of the crime.
-Before the employee is absent for such a reason, they must provide documentation of the scheduled proceeding.
+Before the employee is absent for such a reason, they must provide documentation of the scheduled proceedings.
 Such notice is typically given to the victim of the crime by a court or government agency setting the hearing, a district attorney or prosecuting attorney's office or a victim/witness office.
 If advance notice is not possible, the employee must provide appropriate documentation within a reasonable time after the absence.
 Any absence from work to attend judicial proceedings will be unpaid, unless the employee has accumulated paid time off, such as accrued vacation or sick leave, or any other accrued paid time off.

-11. Leaves for Disasters or Emergency Conditions
+12. Leaves for Disasters or Emergency Conditions

-Employees unable to work due to disaster or emergency conditions, as determined by the Executive Director or authorized designee, may receive special leave with pay.
+Employees unable to work due to disaster or emergency (non-medical) conditions, as determined by the Executive Director or authorized designee, may receive special leave with pay.
 Special leave with pay may only be provided when a disaster or emergency condition prevents an employee from making the regular commute between their primary residence and the job site and telework is not possible.
-It is anticipated that this special leave will be unique and infrequent but necessary to cover the special conditions that do occur from time-to-time.
+It is anticipated that this special leave will be unique and infrequent but necessary to cover the special conditions that do occur from time to time.

-12. Investigative Leave
+13. Investigative Leave

 An employee may be eligible for up to five (5) days of leave with pay in the event that it is alleged by a member of the public that such employee has been involved in a crime, serious misconduct, or other similar failure of good behavior which has impaired the effectiveness of the employee in his or her position.
-This leave with pay may be granted by the Executive Director or authorized designee during the investigation and processing of the allegation by proper legal authority, and shall be granted only when the charge or allegation, if true, would warrant removing the employee from their position of public trust.
+This leave with pay may be granted by the Executive Director or authorized designee during the investigation and processing of the allegation by proper legal authority and shall be granted only when the charge or allegation, if true, would warrant removing the employee from their position of public trust.